Painting and Decorating NVQ Courses

 At the same time, you will be building a file of evidence with photographs and any references you get from other trades.
 Once the evidence is there to show you are operating at the standard of a Skilled Worker, the assessments finish.
 Then you will be awarded your NVQ Level 2 Diploma in Decorative Finishing and Industrial Painting Occupations.

 By Experienced Worker Practical Assessment.
 To access this route, you must have at least FIVE Years general site experience.
 There are tens of thousands of excellent painters and decorators who have been working capably for decades, but never got their qualifications.
-Yet they need to have their Painting and Decorating NVQ Level 2 to get a “Skilled Worker” CSCS Card.
+Yet they need to have their Painting and Decorating NVQ Level 2 to get a “Skilled Worker” CSCS Card as a painter.

 The Construction Industry Training Board recognised this and created a Fast Track process for them to get their Painting and Decorating NVQ Level 2.
 This gets the evidence of assessment in the workplace in a different way.
 People you have worked with and for – who must themselves be in the trade – certify your level of skill on site and this is backed up by undertaking a Professional Discussion and Practical Assessment at the SuperSkills Training Centre.